cybermouflons/CCSC-CTF-2024/pwn/hijack/README.md

 ## Description

-The hooks are gone.
-Find another way.
+The hooks are all but gone.
+Find another way